qri-io/rfcs/text/0017-define_dataset_creation.md

 Instead of a staging area, Qri uses the concept of a _dry run_ to see what would happen without actually committing anything.

 #### Qri registries are like git remotes
-With Qri it's possible to just run `qri save` and follow that with `qri conenct`, and now others will be able to see and consume your dataset.
+With Qri it's possible to just run `qri save` and follow that with `qri connect`, and now others will be able to see and consume your dataset.

 Qri Publish is a far less necessary step on

 -- --

 ## Save creates a dataset snapshot
 A dataset commit is a _snapshot_ of a dataset at a given point in time.

-Prepare - conform input data for saving
-Transform - execute a transform script with the Validate
-Save
+The following are

 ### Steps
 * **Prepare**
   * screen for incorrect input
   * check for required values
-  * remove unchanged input
+  * if `ds.name` isn't provided, infer a name from provided `dataset.yml` bodyFile
+  * if no `prev` value is supplied, confirm the supplied name isn't taken
-  * turn a _patch_ into an _update_
+  * turn a _patch_ into an _update_:
+    * load any previous version
+    * merge provided patch onto previous version
+    * remove any values set to `null` by the provided patch
+    * remove stale computed values like commit.title & commit.message
 * **Run Transform**
-  * transform scripts receive a _full snapshot_
-  * transform functions execute in a canonical order, calling download, then transform
-  * to pass extra values from one step to the next, supply a tuple of return values
-  * error by calling `error()`
-  * validation is performed post-transformation
-    * use the "qri.validate" method to perform validation within a transform (currently not implemented)
-  * access versions with `qri.load_previous(ds)`
+  * transform script is passed the prepared update from the user (eg: things supplied in dataset.yaml)
+  * previous verion of input dataset (if any) is accessible via a helper function: `qri.load_previous(ds.name)`
-* **Validate**
+* **Compute Automatic Values**
+  * if no `ds.structure.schema` is supplied but body data is provided, a `ds.structure.schema` is inferred from body data. often defaulting to one of `{ "type" : "array" }` or `{ "type" : "object" }`
+  * calculate `ds.structure.errorCount` by running `ds.structure.schema` against `ds.body` & counting returned number of errors
+  * calculate `ds.structure.checksum` a checksum of `ds.body`
+  * calculate `ds.structure.length`, the length of the dataset in bytes
+  * calculate `ds.structure.entries`, the number of top-level entries in the dataset
+  * set `ds.commit.timestamp` to the current time
+  * if `ds.commit.title` is empty, calculate a string representation of the difference since last version
+  * calculate `ds.commit.signature` using the peer private key
 * **Create Snapshot**
+  * write the data to a content-addressed file system (IPFS)

 ### Patches vs. Updates